 Asmo Serpentia pulled uncomfortably at his tie, loosening it.
-He suspected that most American wizards were getting ready for bed, unaware that their counterparts in the UK were celebrating their first day of complete freedom from the despotic dark wizard Voldemort.
+Most American wizards didn’t know that their counterparts in the UK were celebrating their first day of complete freedom from the despotic dark wizard Voldemort.
 But the woman crying inside was not from America, and Asmo, her nephew, had brought her some bad news: her old friend, a Hogwarts professor, had died, and her daughter, a Hogwarts student, was missing.

 Asmo heard the great glass patio door slide open, then shut, and footsteps descended the wooden stairs that led to the beach.
 His uncle, a middle-aged man with greying, curly hair and fashionable round spectacles, walked up beside him.

-“Your aunt’s not taking it well,” said the older man.
+“Your aunt’s not taking it well,” said his uncle.

 “What’s he doing?” asked his uncle.